 These days, Pete’s is a welcoming, casual drinking and dining spot attracting locals and literature fans alike.
-Straightforward bar fare and classic Italian dishes (think: linguine with clam sauce and veal parmigiana) are accompanied by well-made classic cocktails, Pete’s famous house-made eggnog, and signature drinks like the Pineapple Jerry, a blend of Sailor Jerry rum, Licor 43, pineapple juice, sour mix and cinnamon.
+Straightforward bar fare and classic Italian dishes (think: linguine bolognese and veal parmigiana) are accompanied by well-made classic cocktails, Pete’s famous house-made eggnog, and signature drinks like the Pineapple Jerry, a blend of Sailor Jerry rum, Licor 43, pineapple juice, sour mix and cinnamon.

 The White Horse Tavern (567 Hudson St., 212.989.3956) opened in 1880 but began attracting the Beat poets and the early folk music scene in the 1950s and 1960s.
 Here the likes of Kerouac, Bob Dylan, Norman Mailer and Hunter S. Thompson all spent time.

 But the most well-known tale is that of poet Dylan Thomas, who did not go gentle into that good night.
 Thomas famously went on a massive bender, followed by a couple of beers at the White Horse in November 1953, returned to the Chelsea Hotel, where he was staying, and died a few days later.
 Though we highly recommend you do not emulate the poet, the cash-only spot is ideal for beer from the likes of Brooklyn Brewery and Oskar Blues, along with shots and classic mixed drinks like a mimosa, martini or Negroni.